zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Andre then says, “A tablespoon of bleach.”
 Now, we’ ve talked about gallons, quarts, and pints.
 You can also describe the volume  of something by using measurements related to “spoons” (spoon).
 A “spoon”  is something that you use to eat food with.
 You have a “knife,” which is long  and sharp.
 You have a “fork,” which has typically three or more what we call “tin es” (tines) – those are those little parts that stick out in a fork that you use to put into the food.
 And you can have a “spoon,” also to eat food.

 You can use “spoons” to measure or to indicate how much there is of something.
 A “tablespoon” (tablespoon) – all one word – is equ al to about a half a fluid ounce – or for those on the metric system, about 15 milli liters of a substance, of a liquid, typically.
 A smaller unit of measurement, a smaller  way of measuring the amount of something, is a “teaspoon” (teaspoon).
-There are  three teaspoons in a tablespoon – or to put it another way, a teaspoon i s one third of a tablespoon, about 4.9 milliliters in the metric system, which of course Americans don’t use and don’t understand.
+There are  three teaspoons in a tablespoon – or to put it another way, a teaspoon is one third of a tablespoon, about 4.9 milliliters in the metric system, which of course Americans don’t use and don’t understand.

 “Bleach” (bleach) is a liquid chemical that is ofte n used to clean things.
 Technically “bleach” is either sodium hypochlorite or hydrogen peroxide.
 The chemical formulas for that can be found on the inte rnet.
 This is English, not chemistry we’re teaching here.
 Dana questions Andre  after he says, “A tablespoon of bleach.”
 She says, “Bleach?”
 Notice s he seems to be asking a question.
 Andre, however, confirms that is exactly what he meant.
 He says, “Bleach.”

 Then he says, “A pint of vinegar.”
 A “pint” is, of course, one half of a quart, which is one quarter of a gallon.
 “Vinegar” (vinegar) is a “sour” (sour) liquid often used

 in cooking but sometimes in cleaning.
 “Sour” is the  opposite of “sweet.”
 Sugar is sweet.
 Vinegar is sour.
 People often combine oil wi th vinegar in order to make what we would call “salad dressing,” something you would put on vegetables or a salad.
-Dana responds to Andre by saying, “It’s in t here,” meaning the pint of vinegar is in whatever combination of liquids Andre  and Dana are talking about.
+Dana responds to Andre by saying, “It’s in there,” meaning the pint of vinegar is in whatever combination of liquids Andre  and Dana are talking about.

 Andre then says, “A cup of baking soda.”
 A “cup” (c up) is yet another way of measuring something – measuring liquids, measuring volume.
 I should probably explain that the title of this episode is “Measurin g Mass (mass) and Volume.”
 “Mass” is a term used in physics that is related to  volume, but technically I believe it is considered the quantity of substance in a given or certain amount of space.
 What does that mean?
 I’m not Einstein.
 You’l l have to ask a physicist.
 In conversational English, it’s sometimes used to mean  the same as “weight” (weight).